mkv25-games/LD30/design/tasklist.md

 - Basic combat report in status message
 - Create interesting planets with varied hex tiles
 - Create a scrollable map to support larger games
+- Animate newly drawn cards coming from the draw pile

 + Turn action log - documenting each player action and event in the game
 + Turn replay feature - show each action that occurred on the last turn